MiKatt/openSTARS/README.md

 * upstream distance (upDist), i.e. the distance to the network outlet calculated using [r.stream.distance](https://grass.osgeo.org/grass70/manuals/addons/r.stream.distance.html).
 * distance ratio, i.e. the ratio of the distance from the outflow of the edge to the point along the edge and the total length of the edge segment (distRatio).

-Additional fields hold information on the snapping: distance of the original site to the closest edge (dist), i.e. how far the point was moved, and the new x and y coordinates (xm, ym).
+Additional fields hold information on the snapping: distance of the original site to the closest edge ('dist'), i.e. how far the point was moved, and the new x and y coordinates ('xm', 'ym').
 The filed 'cat_edge' gives the 'cat' of the stream segment the point lies on.
 It is used to identify the edge the point lies on to extract the 'rid'.

 ```r